parliament floor lamp

 Le Corbusier

-Le Corbusier was an architect, designer, urbanist and writer.
-He was born in Switzerland and became a French citizen in 1930.
+Le Corbusier was an architect, product designer, urbanist and writer.
 He was an early proponent of modern high rise design and had a personal dedication to providing better living conditions for the residents of crowded cities.

 write a review now